HenrikHaalandDev/Bedriftsnettverk_VG2/README.md

 ## 4. Learning points
-I think I will learn several things from this:
+Things I might learn from this:
 - How to handle memory sticks
   - ``Format Hard Drives``
   - ``Bootable Drives (Using Rufus)``